dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**The best way to predict your future is to create it.**
+**As we express our gratitude, we must never forget that the highest appreciation is not to utter words, but to live by them.**

-Peter F. Drucker
+John F. Kennedy